 All the Khaki Scouts have their last names etched right below their rank on the left side of their chest.
 Cousin Ben's last name is never mentioned by anyone in the movie, but the name "Mazursky" can be seen upon close inspection.
-This is possibly a reference to Paul Mazursky, another director whom director Wes Anderson is a fan of.
+This is possibly a reference to Paul Mazursky, another director of whom Wes Anderson is a fan.

-Various scenes in the movie were filmed at Yawgoog Scout Reservation, Sailboat (Camp Three Point dam), Fort Lebanon (H. Anthony Cushman Stockade) Wedding Chapel (Adams Gate) Supply and resource center (Order of the Arrow Information Center) Trampoline kid (Camp Medicine Bow waterfront) Various troop camping on field and marching (Challenge center field/ High ropes course)
+Various scenes in the movie were filmed at Yawgoog Scout Reservation, Sailboat (Camp Three Point dam), Fort Lebanon (H. Anthony Cushman Stockade), Wedding Chapel (Adams Gate), supply and resource center (Order of the Arrow Information Center), trampoline kid (Camp Medicine Bow waterfront), various troops camping on field and marching (Challenge center field/ High ropes course).

 The movie opens with a painting of Summer's End, and ends with a painting of Moonrise Kingdom.
 The camera then fades to a shot of the actual campsite Sam is painting from memory, after he and Suzy renamed it.

 The title of the movie comes from the name Sam and Suzy give Mile 3.25 Tidal Inlet when they decide they don't like the name; however, it is only seen at the end, written on the beach in Sam's painting of Moonrise Kingdom/Mile 3.25 Tidal Inlet.